cicsdev/cics-java-liberty-jaxws/README.md

 ## Reference

-More information about this sample can be found in this CICS developer center [tutorial](https://developer.ibm.com/cics/2016/04/22/java-for-cics-developing-a-jax-ws-web-service-for-liberty/)
+More information about this sample can be found in the accompanying [tutorial](blog.md)

 ## License
 This project is licensed under [Apache License Version 2.0](LICENSE).